Get Rates Near You!

 How Does a Brokerage Checking Account Differ from a Regular Checking Account?

 Brokerage checking accounts share several things in common with regular checking accounts.
-Again, they largely function the same way in terms of being able to use them to pay bills, spend or transfer funds.
+They largely function the same way, allowing users to pay bills and spend or transfer funds.
 However, there are some differences that set them apart from checking accounts offered by banks or credit unions.

 Fees